PedlarGames/pedlargames-content/content/articles/2025-11-05-location-graphs-and-dialogue-manager/index.md

 ## The Solution

-I used Godot's [GraphEdit](https://docs.godotengine.org/en/stable/classes/class_graphedit.html) feature (used in the Visual Shader Editor, for example) to create a Location Graph Editor plugin.
+I used Godot's [GraphEdit](https://docs.godotengine.org/en/stable/classes/class_graphedit.html) feature (used in the Visual Shader Editor, for example) to create my Location Graph Editor plugin.
 This allows me to visually create locations as nodes, and draw connecting lines between them.
 Each location node can have properties such as name, id, description, and any other metadata needed for the game.
 Each connection can be defined as one-way or bi-directional, locked/unlocked, and hidden/visible.

 I also created a runtime script that exposes functions to query the location graph.
 This script can return a list of connected locations from a given location, check if a path is locked, and so on.